 Fellow, US-Brazil Consortium on Agroecology and Sustainable Rural Development, UC Berkeley (2003).

 Selected PublicationsPerkins, Tracy.
 Forthcoming.
-“On Becoming a Public Sociologist.”
-In Sociologists in Action: Race, Class and Gender.
+“On Becoming a Public Sociologist: Amplifying Women's Voices in the Quest for Environmental Justice.”
+In Sociologists in Action on Inequalities: Race, Class and Gender.
 Los Angeles, CA: SAGE Publications.

 Perkins, Tracy.
 2012.
 "Review of Kivalina: A Climate Change Story."
 Race, Gender and Class, 19(1-2):197-199.

 Perkins, Tracy.
 2012.
 “Women’s Pathways Into Activism: Rethinking the Women’s Environmental Justice Narrative in California’s San Joaquin Valley.”
 Organization & Environment, 25(1):76-94.

 Perkins, Tracy and Julie Sze.
 2011.
 “Images from the the Central Valley.”
 Boom: A Journal of California, 1(1):70-80.